How To Maintain Your Happy Marriage When An Adult Child Moves Back In

 Your adult children will get the message loud and clear that your marriage is worth everything to you.
 They will understand you truly care about one another.
 You will not allow them or anyone else to damage or destroy your relationship.

 Make your relationship a priority.
 Spend time together doing various activities.
-Make plans to go to favorite restaurants or try new ones, but just the two of you.
-Take walks together, or ride bikes.
+Make plans to visit favorite restaurants or try new ones, but just the two of you.
+Take walks together or ride bikes.

 Go shopping together.
 Go to a movie or a play or to a park, etc. Make plans to do things around the house together.
 Make plans to take trips together.
-Those trips could be day trips or overnight trips or weeks-long trips.
+Those trips could be day trips, overnight trips, or weeks-long trips.

 Advertisement

 Remember, all of the things you are planning to do are for the two of you.
-They do not include asking your adult children if they would like to go or if it's all right for you to be gone for a while.
+They do not include asking your adult children if they want to go or if it's all right for you to be gone for a while.

 There may be activities where you can include them, but it is most important to guard your time together.
-They need to know and understand that your relationship is important to you and that you are going to plan things to do as a couple.
-You don’t have to seek their approval or get their OK for any activities that you choose to do.
+They need to know and understand that your relationship is important to you and that you will plan things to do as a couple.
+You don’t have to seek their approval or get their OK for any activities you choose.

-Finally, you need to set specific boundaries with your adult children so that resentments do not become a part of your marriage and a part of your relationship with your adult children.
+Finally, you need to set specific boundaries with your adult children so that resentments do not become part of your marriage and relationship.

 Advertisement

-Examples of those boundaries might be that they clean up after themselves; they pay a reasonable amount of rent to live there; they are in charge of their laundry; they are in charge of their meals; they need to let you know whether they will be home to sleep or if they are staying at someone else’s place; etc. It is also reasonable to expect that they are quiet when they come in after hours.
+Examples of those boundaries might be that they clean up after themselves, pay a reasonable amount of rent to live there, are in charge of their laundry, are in charge of their meals, and need to let you know whether they will be home to sleep or if they are staying at someone else’s place, etc. It is also reasonable to expect that they are quiet when they come in after hours.

-Maybe, one of your “rules” would be that if either you or they are uncomfortable with the living arrangements, they will be asked to leave and find another place to live.
+One of your “rules” might be that if you or they are uncomfortable with the living arrangements, they will be asked to leave and find another place to live.
 Give them a time frame so they know what is expected.

 Advertisement

-Be excited for them and supportive of them and let them know.
+Be excited for them, be supportive of them, and let them know.

 RELATED: How To Deal With Older Children's Bad Decisions (Without Pushing Them Away)